rodrigo-a/SkeletonApplication/README.md

 Download the .zip file from this repository.
 Extract the project folder.
-Compile with Maven (mvn compile)
+Compile with Maven (mvn compile).
-Package the compiled project (mvn package)
+Package the compiled project (mvn package).
 Copy the generated .war file (SkeletonApp.war) into the deployment folder of your Tomcat 7 server.

 To access the application: